patrickboston/isc-deploy-tool/README.md

 - SOURCE
 - WORKFLOW

+### Lifecycle States
+When lifecycle states are exported, access profile and source ID references will be replaced with the names of the object.
+This allows us to perform a lookup of the objects by name and dynamically populate the IDs from the target environment. **Make sure names are consistent across environments for this reason**.

+### Workflows
+When workflows are being updated via the deployment process, if they are enabled, they will be temporarily disabled (1-2s) to perform the update, and then the enabled status defined in the workflow in the repository will be the final state the workflow ends up in.
+It will not be automatically enabled after update just because it was already enabled before we updated it with the pipeline.

 ### Deleting Objects
 There are two scenarios to consider when deleting objects:
 - When objects are deleted directly inside of a tenant, they must also be removed in your build directory/repository because the export process does not consider cleaning up objects that may have been deleted in a tenant.
 If not cleaned up, they may be re-deployed inadvertently
 - When objects are deleted from your build directory/repository, they will not automatically be cleaned up during the next build deployment.
 You must also delete objects directly in the tenant if you are removing them from your build repository

 ## Known Issues/Limitations
 - Identity Profiles which reference transforms use a key named `id` with a value of the transform name.
 Because of this, some actual `id` references are not omitted from Identity Profile objects.
 It will not harm the migration/deployment process at all as those `id` references would be replaced with the proper target `id` anyways.
 A future enhancement could make this better